google-ai-edge/mediapipe/mediapipe/docs/index.rst

     * (Coming Soon) Graph Construction API in C++
     * Graph Execution API in C++
     * Graph Execution API in Java (Android)
-    * (Coming Soon) Graph Execution API in Objective-C (iOS)
+    * Graph Execution API in Objective-C (iOS)

 Alpha Disclaimer
 ==================
-MediaPipe is currently in alpha for v0.5.
+MediaPipe is currently in alpha for v0.6.
 We are still making breaking API changes and expect to get to stable API by v1.0.
 We recommend that you target a specific version of MediaPipe, and periodically bump to the latest release.
 That way you have control over when a breaking change affects you.

 User Documentation
 ==================